Linuxfabrik/monitoring-plugins/check-plugins/php-fpm-ping/README.md

 * Fetches the PHP-FPM ping page via HTTP (default: `http://localhost/fpm-ping`)
 * Compares the response against the expected string (default: "pong")

-**Alerting Logic:**

-* Alerts according to the given severity (default: WARN) if the response does not match the expected string

 **Important Notes:**

 * Requires a configured ping page in PHP-FPM.
 Example PHP-FPM config: